pzhao1799/WilliamstownPoliceModeling/README.md

     - `"ocr"` will only convert the pngs to text.
     - `"all"` will do the full conversion from pdfs to text.

+- `sort` is the sorting method.
+    - `1` will use the built in sorting method specified for this data set
+    - `0` uses default sorting method based on the file system

 ### Text Cleanup and Parsing (parse_log.py):

 ```